- A summary of the roles of each officer can be found here.

 Kelly earned her MLS degree from the University at Buffalo in 2013, with a focus in Archives and Records Management.
 After graduation, Kelly took a position at SofTrek Corporation, first as a project manager, and now as an analyst.
 In this role, Kelly works with non-profit organizations to understand, implement, and use the database software developed by SofTrek.
 She is also working with the management team at SofTrek to revise and improve the current knowledge management system, applying the many skills learned while an MLS student.

-Brenda has been a Beta Phi Mu Beta Delta Chapter member since 1996 and spent 15 years working in academic libraries until she accepted a position as a Clinical Assistant Professor in the University at Buffalo’s LIS program, primarily teaching courses related to information organization and collection development.
-She also serves as the Chapter’s faculty liaison to the LIS Department.
+Brenda has been a Beta Phi Mu Beta Delta Chapter member since 1996 and spent 15 years working in academic libraries until she accepted a position as a Clinical Assistant Professor in the University at Buffalo’s Department of Information Science, primarily teaching courses related to information organization and collection development.
+She also serves as the Chapter’s faculty liaison to the IS Department.
 Brenda would like to see the Chapter build stronger relations with the LIS community through scholarly events like sponsored lectures and field trips as well as community service activities that involve all beta Delta members, regardless of their geographic locations.

 Director: Catherine Dillon (email Catherine)